hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 ```

-The same scrip can be run on the backup MAG
+The same script can be run on the backup MAG

 ```bash
 A:admin@MAG2# show s-pppoe